jonowu/sa4si-app/README.md

 ## Prerequisites

 - You will need [NodeJS](https://nodejs.org/) installed on your system.
-- You will need [Yarn](https://yarnpkg.com/lang/en/docs/install/) installed on your system.
-- Install the Expo command line tool globally with: `yarn global add expo-cli`.
+- Install the Expo command line tool globally with: `npm install -g expo-cli`.
 - Install the [Expo app](https://expo.io/) onto your iPhone/Android by accessing it from the app store.

 ## Setup